diegol/FermioTraitInjectionBundle/Resources/doc/index.md

 fermio_trait_injection:
     traits:
         container:
+            # the FQCN of the trait a class has to use to trigger injection
             trait: Fermio\Bundle\TraitInjectionBundle\Traits\ContainerAware
-            method: setContainer
+            method: setContainer # the method to call for service injection
-            service: service_container
+            service: service_container # the id of the service to be injected
 ```

 By default, all services implementing a specified trait will have a method call
 added to their definition, except:

-* the service is defined to be skipped in the configuration (see `skip`)
+* the service is defined to be excluded in the configuration (see `excludes`)
 * the service is synthetic (runtime injection, container cannot build it)
 * the service has already an identical method call configured

+## Usage

+The bundle ships with some traits useful for every Symfony application.
+Take a
+look in the `Traits/` directory for a comprehensive list of available traits.
+Feel free to provide more useful traits via pull requests.

 ## Advanced Usage